diversemix/notes/docs/installation.md

 2. Use `context` frequently (make it muscle memory)
 3. After a week, add wiki pages with `wiki <topic>`
 4. Explore Telescope search with `<Space>ng`
-5. Read the workflow guide for executive function strategies
+5. Read the [User Guide](user-guide.md) for executive function strategies

 Your kickstart.nvim setup already has all the powerful search capabilities - the notes system just integrates with them seamlessly!